-Sourdough Waffles are a handy make ahead breakfast (or dinner) recipe your family will love.
-Use up your extra sourdough starter and get your busy day off to a nutritious start with these crispy filling waffles.
-These waffles freeze really well for a quick toaster breakfast.
+Sourdough Waffles are a handy make ahead sourdough breakfast (or dinner) recipe your family will love.
+Get your busy day off to a nutritious start with this breakfast idea.

 One of my favorite ways to use waffles is actually for dinner.
 Large waffles like these are so filling and make a great base for meats and gravies.
 Sourdough waffles are a good choice for Savory Waffles and Gravy Recipe.
 Which makes a yummy breakfast OR dinner.

-My biggest challenge with sourdough bread baking is finding ways to use up my extra sourdough starter.
+My biggest challenge with sourdough bread baking is coming up with starter ideas.
 I hate throwing my sourdough discard away.

-I’m starting a collection of good sourdough discard recipes.
-Sourdough waffles are one of the great ideas for using up extra sourdough starter and feeding your family well.
+Our blog has a collection of good sourdough discard recipes.
+I have busily collected and created several recipes for using up extra sourdough starter.
+Enjoy and feeding your family well.

 If you purchase items from our affiliate links we may receive a small commission at no extra charge to you.
 Thank you for supporting Homemade Food Junkie.